AlainJoss/datathon_ubs/README.md

 ____

 ## Challenges and Solutions
-- The first challange encountered was to develope questions which we could answer given the data.
+- The first challenge encountered was to develop questions which we could answer given the data.
-- The second challange, directly related, was to clean the data, provided the huge amount of missing values, and the its complex structure.
+- The second challenge, directly related, was to clean the data, provided the huge amount of missing values, and its complex structure.
-- The third challange was to develop an algorithm which could actually perform better than random guessing, given the little signal in the data.
+- The third challenge was to develop an algorithm which could actually perform better than random guessing, given the little signal in the data.

 Overall, the biggest issue in providing value through our approach, is directly related to the quality of the data.
 The following enhancements would make our approach more effective: